iCurlmyster/King-County-House-Data-Set/KC Housing Data/KC_House_Regression.md

     RMSE difference: 0.3254762887954712

-So it looks like our data seems to be overfitting on the training set a little too much.
-Which means our model can't be used to predict new data as well as we would like.
+So it looks like our model is not as good at predicting values for the test data set, which indicates we are likely overfitting.
 However, this is pretty good for a simple model.